top of page

 Competitive Analysis

 Identify direct and indirect competitor's devices that are built to aid asthmatics.
-Review their success strategy, app features, interface design, pricing, and users feedback.

 Frame 47.png

-• Unpredictable weather changes that triggers symptoms
+• Unpredictable weather changes that easily trigger asthmatic symptoms

 Target Users